DoctorKru/OpenCore-WinOnly/README.md

 From Reddit:
 > *"Many modern Dell and HP laptops ship with Intel GPUs that fully support HEVC (H.265) in hardware — yet Windows reports HEVC as unsupported.
 Installing the Microsoft HEVC codec does nothing.
 Drivers are current.
 Linux works.
 Windows doesn’t.
 This is not a driver bug.
 This is intentional firmware gating, implemented via ACPI tables.."*

-I found, that **you can enable HEVC hardware support without ACPI table override, at least on HP laptops**, thanks to:
+### I found, that you can enable HEVC hardware support without ACPI table override, at least on HP laptops, thanks to:

 https://github.com/acidanthera/OpenCorePkg